heigvd-software-engineering/semantic-flow/documentation/detailed-installation.md

 ## Scope

 The following documentation focuses on how install the SemanticFlow editor without Docker.
-This installation is suitable for code contributors to setup a local developement environment.
+This installation is suitable for code contributors in order to setup a local development environment.

 # installation

 ## Install Apache Jena Fuseki
 You can download the latest version of Apache Jena Fuseki from [here](https://jena.apache.org/download/index.cgi).

-Installations instructions can be found [here](https://jena.apache.org/documentation/fuseki2/index.html).
+Installation instructions can be found  [here](https://jena.apache.org/documentation/fuseki2/index.html).

 The version of Apache Jena Fuseki that includes the UI will help you easily manage datasets and import data.

-Apache Jena requires Java environement.
+Apache Jena requires Java environment.
 Please refer to the documentation of Apache Jena distribution you are using.

 ### Run Apache Jena Fuseki in In-Memory mode with `ds` dataset
 Download and extract the archive from Apache Jena Binary Distributions [here](https://jena.apache.org/download/index.cgi).